 - a.
 Surface Water: - 1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.

-No surface water body in the immediate vicinity.

-2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
-If yes, please describe and attach available plans.

-3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
-Indicate the source of fill material.

-4) Will the proposal require surface water withdrawals or diversions?
-Give general description, purpose, and approximate quantities if known.
+Small unnamed mapped wetland on the project site.
+Wetland report from Loowit Consulting Group is attached.
+Wetland delineation, mitigation, and bank use plan have been prepared to remove this wetland entirely. - 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+If yes, please describe and attach available plans. - Yes. the entire wetland is expected to be filled once bank use plan is approved and credits can be purchased. - 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+Indicate the source of fill material. - Approximately 15000cy of material will be placed in wetland area. - 4) Will the proposal require surface water withdrawals or diversions?
+Give general description, purpose, and approximate quantities if known. - No withdraws or diversions. storm water will be directed to the same discharge point at the south of the site.

-5) Does the proposal lie within a 100-year floodplain?
+- 5) Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.

-No, the property does not lie within a 100-year floodplain.

-6) Does the proposal involve any discharges of waste materials to surface waters?
+No it does not lie within a 100- year floodplain. - 6) Does the proposal involve any discharges of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge.